lyrahgames/gnome-extension-glasa/README.md

 You should now be able to see the eyes icon appear in the panel.
 Otherwise, restart the Gnome shell again by pressing `Alt+F2` and typing `r`.

-To delete the extension, disable it and delete it.
+You can disable the extension as follows.

     make disable

+For uninstalling, run the following command.

+    make uninstall

+Show the preferences window for the extension.

-    make clean
+    make prefs

 ## Distribution of ZIP File

 The following command will create a compressed ZIP file for distribution on GNOME shell extensions web page.

-    make dist
+    make pack

 ## References